ricksouth/ricksouth-data-workflow/README.md

 # ricksouth-data-workflow
-A repository containing Python scripts which will automatically update data files with Github Actions.
+A repository containing Python scripts which will automatically update data files via Github Actions.

  _Should_ run every hour.